boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 #### BGP

-{{?I-D.dong-idr-sr-policy-nrp}} and {{?I-D.liu-idr-bgp-network-slicing}} define extensions to BGP in order to advertise NRP ID in an SR Policy.
+{{?I-D.ietf-idr-sr-policy-nrp}} and {{?I-D.liu-idr-bgp-network-slicing}} define extensions to BGP in order to advertise NRP ID in an SR Policy.
 The NRP ID is encoded in 4 octets.

 #### BGP-LS